nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  refers to the index number shown in the displayed event list.
 The index must be a **positive integer** (1, 2, 3, …).
 - The user can create tag or untag multiple tags to an event within a single line.

-💡 If the user tries to tag a non existing tag to an event, the application will automatically create the tag for it.
+💡 If the user tries to tag a non-existing tag to an event, the application will automatically create a new tag, and add the tag to the event.

 Example of usage: